 Installing all the way around the pool with an oval, kidney or rectangle shape is a little more challenging but still well within the DIY range.
 This tutorial will cover all of these pool shapes.
 Marking the Gate and Fence Straight Fence Note: If your yard has a wood fence, you should layout the fence to terminate at a main support.
 Look forward to the Wall Attachment section of this guide.
 If you're installing your pool fence in a straight line across your yard, start by snapping a chalk line to mark the layout.
 Next, locate the placement of your gate-usually near the pool or spa entrance.
 Ideally, choose a spot that provides room to walk in without stepping directly to the water's edge.
 A landing near the steps works well, offering an open area for easier access.
 We recommend using orange chalk for your line, as it's easy to remove.
 Avoid blue chalk, as it tends to be semi-permanent and may be difficult to clean off your deck.
 Now, let's mark where your gate will go.
 Using your tape measure, make two "T" marks on your chalk line, spaced 33 inches apart, using a grease pencil.
-Next, mark a "T" at 2 1/2" to the right and left of your original marks.
 This marks your gate opening.